-The Indiana bat (IBAT), an insectivorous species, hibernates colonially in caves and mines in the winter and utilizes forests for foraging in roosting in the summer months.
+The Indiana bat (IBAT), an insectivorous species, hibernates colonially in caves and mines in the winter and utilizes forests for foraging and roosting in the summer months.
 Threats to the species include human disturbance during hibernation, habitat loss, pesticides and other contaminants, and white-nose syndrome (USFWS, 2024a).
 Nimrod Lake was not initially in the consultation area for the species.
 However, in 2021 a radio-tagged female IBAT traveled to southwest Arkansas.
-During her monitored period, she spent about 10 days at Nimrod Lake, near Blue Mountain Lake.
+During her monitored period, she spent about 10 days at Nimrod Lake.
 This monitoring and tracking project led to an updated species range for the IBAT and thus, an updated and significantly expanded consultation range, which now includes Blue Mountain Lake.

 The tricolored bat (TCB) is currently listed as a proposed endangered species as they face extinction due to the impacts of white-nose syndrome, a deadly disease affecting cave-dwelling bats across the continent.
 During the winter, tricolored bats are found in caves and mines, and occasionally road-associated culverts in the southern United States.
-During the spring, summer, and fall, these bats are found in forested habitats where they roost in deciduous hardwood trees, both live and recently dead.
+During the spring, summer, and fall, these bats are found in forested habitats where they roost in deciduous hardwood trees, both alive and recently dead.
 They have also been observed roosting in Spanish moss, lichen, and manmade structures such as barns, bridges, and culverts (USFWS, 2024e).
-The TCB bat has a wide range that encompasses most of the American southeast, which includes Blue Mountain Lake.
+The TCB bat has a wide range that encompasses most of the American southeast, which includes Blue Mountain Lake, which neighbors Nimrod Lake northwest roughly 50 miles.

-Bat monitoring first begun in 2020 on Blue Mountain Lake.
+Although bat monitoring isn't conducted on Nimrod Lake, nearby Blue Mountain Lake has monitored the presence of bat species since 2020.
 Since then, Blue Mountain Lake has confirmed presence of the TCB.
 The USACE Little Rock District plans to create a PBO for all listed bat species, which would cover each Little Rock District Project, but in the interim, presence/absence surveys will continue to be conducted for all necessary upcoming projects.